-LAB culture was used successfully in preparation of sourdough bread from three flours (wheat, orange flesh potato and soybean).
-Physicochemical properties of orange flesh potato and soybean flours used in this study have been found to be similar to those of wheat flour and are likely to have the potential to replace it Sourdough fermentation of wheat, orange flesh potato and soybean dough substantially improved the nutritional composition of the sourdough bread, it resulted in longer shelf life and low glycemic index of the bread produced.
-The results obtained can be explained by high degree of acidity in the samples of bread with sourdough fermentation Soybean and orange flash sweet potato addition to sourdough bread can be a sustainable healthy food for people suffering from celiac disease.
-Also, soybean and orange flash sweet potato and other tuber crops can be substitutes for the major raw materials in bread making because of the abundance of these crops in some parts of Nigeria.
+LAB culture was used successfully in preparation of sour dough bread from three flours (wheat, orange flesh potato and soybean).
+Physicochemical properties of orange flesh potato and soybean flours used in this study have been found to be similar to those of wheat flour and are likely to have the potential to replace it Sourdough fermentation of wheat, orange flesh potato and soybean dough substantially improved the nutritional composition of the sourdough bread, increased the loaf volume and resulted in longer shelf life.
+Sourdough bread when compared with the bread leavened with baker's yeast had the lowest value of IG (58.04%).
+The results obtained can be explained by high degree of acidity in the samples of bread with sourdough fermentation partially inhibits alpha-amylase enzyme and, contributes to a slower absorption of glucose in the blood.
+The use of flour derived from tubers and legumes act as a gluten-free substrate, which could serve as an alternative towards improved bread product.
+Soybean and orange flash sweet potato addition to sourdough bread can be a sustainable healthy food for people suffering from celiac disease.
+Soybean and orange flash sweet potato and other tuber crops can be substitutes for the major raw materials in bread making because of the abundance of these crops in some parts of Nigeria.